Maximize Your Home’s Value with Smart Patio Upgrades: Expert Tips for a High ROI

 You can purchase concrete sealant at any home improvement store, then follow this step-by-step for how to apply it to your patio.

 Furniture covered with mildew, cobwebs, stains, and dirt will only serve to deter buyers.
-Here’s how to clean your outdoor furniture according to Better Homes & Gardens:
+Here’s how to clean your outdoor furniture:

-• Wood and wicker: Hose it down, and use a mild, oil-based soap and warm water to wipe off grime.
+• Wood and wicker: Hose down and use a mild, oil-based soap with warm water to wipe away grime.
+For wicker, avoid power washing and scrub gently with a soft brush.

-Ultimately, you’ll find greater success staging, marketing, and selling your home and its patio with the help of a professional real estate agent.
-HomeLight’s Agent Match Tool can match you with three top agents in your area to help you get started on your home-selling journey.
+For the best results in staging, marketing, and selling your home — patio included — working with a professional real estate agent is key.
+HomeLight’s Agent Match Tool connects you with three top agents in your area, helping you take the first step on your home-selling journey.